 Fire Wardens will attempt to satisfy requests for assistance with prescribed fires on private and state lands.
 A burning permit may be sufficient for many of these types of burns if during the closed fire season.
-When the size and/or complexity of the burn necessitates the development of a burn plan, the plan will be developed as required by Division policy.
-(FFL-04-B-11 on page 106)
+When Division personnel are involved in conducting burning, the burn will have a burn plan developed as required by Division policy.
+(FFL-04-B-11 on page 118)